CSEA-IITB/WriteUps/Google CTF/Android/README.md

     move-result v9

-    int-to-char v9,v9
+    int-to-char v9, v9
 ```

 Again, the usual thing - apktool, JADX, and finally sign and run. (reverse_3)(reverse_3.apk)

-Well, JADX gives the same error again!
+JADX gives the same error again!
 However, this time the app runs nicely, same as before!

 ## Step 4

-Umm so maybe I can print the key-string this time?
+Maybe I can print the key-string this time?
 It could lead to something?

 ```
     .line 50